fgarzadeleon/recrop/README.md

 ## recrop

-Packages required `numpy`, to install type in the command line
+Packages required `numpy` and `medpy.io`, to install type in the command line

 `pip install numpy`

+and

+`pip install medpy.io`

 ## Install the package